Infinit3i/Cyber-Yankee-2025/Sassy Panda/fullflow.md

    If you do not see the following, its time to troubleshoot.

-4. To receive a more usable shell tty, use the following command: `python3 -c 'import pty; pty.spawn("/bin/bash")'`
+4. To receive a more usable shell tty, use the following command: `python -c 'import pty; pty.spawn("/bin/bash")'`